listx/cabal2pkgbuild/README.md

 # cabal2pkgbuild

 `cabal2pkgbuild` is a script used to generate proper PKGBUILD files from any `.cabal` file from Hackage, with the help of `cblrepo` (which is currently used to maintain Haskell packages on Arch Linux).
-This version uses aria2 to download and caches cabal files.
-If you want to remove cache, just remove the cache folder.

 ## Dependencies